 Meats and cheeses

-Any cured meats work well on a charcuterie board - pictured above is pepperoni, capicola, and prosciutto.
+Cured meats - Any cured meats work well on a charcuterie board.
+I used pepperoni, capicola, and prosciutto.
 If you can find a variety pack of meats at your local grocery deli, they're often cheaper than purchasing each meat separately.

 Crackers and bread

 Add at least two types of crackers or bread to your charcuterie board.
-I like to add one plain cracker, a thinly sliced baguette, and a gluten-free option (like crunchmaster multi-seed crackers shown above).
+I like to add one plain cracker, a thinly sliced baguette, and a gluten-free option.

 Optional, but highly recommended: lightly toast your baguette slices before serving.

-Baby carrots, sliced cucumber, strawberries, and white grapes are easy to find and seasonally appropriate for Easter.
+Fruits - Strawberries and white grapes are easy to find and seasonally appropriate for Easter.
+Other great fruit options include pineapple cubes, apricot slices, and kiwi.

-Lastly, add a few seasonal Easter treats to your board, like robin's egg candies, jelly beans, chocolate bunnies, peeps marshmallows, or Annie's bunny crackers (found year round in the cracker aisle!).
+Easter treats - Lastly, add a few seasonal Easter treats to your board, like robin's egg candies, jelly beans, chocolate bunnies, peeps marshmallows, or Annie's bunny crackers (found year round in the cracker aisle).

 Recommended